bhagwat1210/NYU_Urban_Science_Intensive_Project/Data_Processing/README.md

 2014 and 2015 were extracted, aggregated and normalized at overall level for each school.
 Further, only significant causes of summons like Cell Phone, Disobey Steady Red Signal, Disobey Traffic Control Device, Improper Turn, Safety Belt and Tinted Windows which have highest distribution share amongst the total moving summons issued in the aggeragated data.
-The final output from this exercise includes two files:
+The final output from this exercise includes two files: <br>
 1. a school level precinct mapping based on geo-spatial location analysis <br>
 2. 2. a precinct level aggregated data for moving summons issued by NYPD.
 The python code used for the process involved in creation of 2nd file is __Precinct_Summons_Mapping.ipynb__.